kirill-sandul/busotaxi/README.md

 - To switch to the admin mode on reservations **click "registrarse" and enter login "employee_1" and password "12345678"**

 # Build project
-To build the project run `npm run build` and then you can start `npm run start`, it starts both server and client in dev mode
+ `npm run start`, it starts both server and client in dev mode